Allan122/.UPNCR/README.md

 #### Rakhigiri.

 ---
-While learning History you have to through various eras with an understanding of Polity, Society, Economy, Art, and Culture.
+🌟While learning History you have to through various eras with an understanding of Polity, Society, Economy, Art, and Culture.🌟
+---
 ---